ud-reddy/Data-Science-projects/README.md

-Data Science Projects that I did of curiousity and interest are all listed here.
+Data Science Projects that I did out of curiousity and interest are all listed here.